Ajayab05/Blue-Green-Deployment/README.md

 To deploy an application, we first need infrastructure.
 We will create an EKS cluster using Terraform.

-- Create a security group with the required ports.
+- Create a security group with the required ports

 ---
 <img width="975" height="231" alt="image" src="https://github.com/user-attachments/assets/4698e911-d66f-4400-b841-921d25d3b5b6" />